The Great Fires of Kettering

 The Second Great Fire of Kettering started on Guy Fawkes Night.
 The Mayor had ordered that no bonfires were to be built, and no squibs or crackers (fireworks) were to be thrown.

-The thatch roof was quickly torn down to stop the fire from spreading.
+The response to the fire was quick: the thatch roof was quickly torn down to stop the fire from spreading.
 This seemed to have worked, but some embers were still smoldering.

 It wasn’t long before the fire reignited.
 This renewed blaze lasted for several hours.